miao-infinity/foa-rl-study-group/notes/example-user/README.md

-# Example User's notes
+# Lee's notes

-Put your notes here.
-Replace 'example-user' with your own folder name.
+This is where I keep my weekly notes.